 For an easier evaluation of how the proposed techniques improve robustness, we display diverse segmentation results in challenging frames of multiple datasets.
 In Fig. 3, we show results for Cityscapes Validation set (one image per city: Frankfurt, Lindau and Münster).
-In Fig. 4, results are shown for CamVID dataset (one image row per sequence).
+In Fig. 4, results are shown for CamVid dataset (one image row per sequence).
 Both datasets have pixel-annotated labels available.
 For additional examples, we have tested our models in an additional domain: California.
-We show results for data recorded in San Diego (LISA dataset [15]) in Fig. 5.
-Diverse results with different illumination conditions (cloudy vs. sunny) and different cameras have been combined in the Figure.
-In summary, it can be seen in all qualitative examples that dataaugmentation has an extremely positive effect in improving robustness in all kinds of domains and camera conditions.
+In Fig. 5, we show results for data recorded in the University of California San Diego (LISA dataset [15]).
+Diverse results with different illumination conditions (cloudy vs. sunny) and different cameras have been combined in the figure.
+In summary, it can be seen in all qualitative examples that data-augmentation has an extremely positive effect in improving robustness in all kinds of domains and camera conditions.